When are the clients going to start taking some blame?

 How professional do they sound when you talk to them?

 How smart are the questions they ask?

 Do they ever challenge you?

-If you only work with competent agency recruiters, the amount of potential candidates who think that if your hiring process is messy, you’re probably also messy to work for, will dramatically reduce.
+If you only work with competent agency recruiters, the amount of potential candidates who think that if your hiring process is messy then you’re probably going to be messy to work for, will dramatically reduce.
 Which means it will get progressively easier to find suitable people for similar vacancies in the future.

 Just stop believing they’re the best recruiters because they tell you they are.
 Them being an “expert in your field” – apart from being mostly untrue – is no guarantee that they know anything about the art of recruitment.

 The art of recruitment are all those small but important things that need to be done if a person is going to be persuaded to leave a job and take another one with a different company.

 Things like the depth of the research, the quality of the brief they take, the attractiveness of the marketing, the professionalism of the candidate screening, assessment and management, the commitment to take (and make) candidate calls in the evenings and weekends.